clairemanthey/space_website/README.md

 ![My Image](space_tourism_tablet.png)

-Used a combination of flexbox and grid for responsive design
+Used a combination of flexbox and grid to achieve a responsive layout.

-Used CSS custom properties to build the website and keep the CSS organized and less repetitive with easily remembered variable names, and build a cascade to make the code cleaner and less repetitive.
+Used CSS custom properties to build the website and keep the CSS organized and less repetitive with easily remembered variable names, and build a cascade to make the CSS cleaner and less repetitive.

-Built as much as I could then watched the videos to make tweeks to get the final design as close to the design files as possible

 ### What I learned
 I learned a new way to handle different information on a webpage without creating individual HTML files.
 By using JS to create toggle between classes to show information or hide information based on user input.